 This page includes resources about Deaf People of Color.
-It will continuously be added to as I get more information.
-This page is currently being updated summer 2021.
+It will continuously be added as I get more information.
+This page is current as of summer 2022.

 Latinx Deaf Communities

 Intersectionality and Autoethnography: DeafBlind, DeafDisabled, Deaf and Hard of Hearing- Latinx Children Are the Future By Dr. Carla García-Fernández

 Multiply Marginalized: Indigenous Deaf Students’ Experiences in Higher Education (ASL captioned video)

 Insight for Non-Indigenous Interpreters by Dr. Melanie McKay-Cody